Shipping Wars: Reception

 David Wiegand of the San Francisco Chronicle says the show is "well made and fun to watch".
 David Knowles of The Hollywood Reporter states, "Though the fast paced editing scheme manages to keep the point and click bidding from feeling as droll as Internet auctions are in real life, the relentlessly quick hits of dialog and action make the proceedings feel like a teaser rather than the actual program".
 Monica Hesse of The Washington Post states, "Shipping Wars is mostly about the perfectly packed trunk and the ecstasy of having not an inch to spare".

 International broadcasts

 In the UK, Shipping Wars is broadcast on the History TV channels.

 The series made its debut in Canada on OLN; it currently airs on CMT Canada.
 In India, this show is broadcast on History TV 18.
 The German network N24 broadcasts a dubbed version since April 2014.
 The France network 6ter broadcasts a French dubbed version since September 2015.
-In Australia, it is broadcast on the free-to-air channel 7 Mate.
+In Australia, it is broadcast on the free-to-air channel 7mate.